HamRadioTools/hamradio_tools/docs/about/contributing.md

 # Contributing

-RCLDX is open by design.
+RCLDX cluster is open by design.
 Contributions are welcomed.

 ## How to contribute

-- Report issues and ideas in the designated projects.
+- Report issues and ideas in the [designated projects](https://github.com/orgs/HamRadioTools/projects/2).
-- Enter the discussion board and give opinion.
+- Enter the [discussion board](https://github.com/orgs/HamRadioTools/discussions) and give opinion.
 - Use the Pull-Request mechanism for:
-  - Write documentation.
+  - Writing documentation.
-  - Implement tools and reference clients.
+  - Implementing 3rd party tools to integrate.
+  - Coding or amending code.
 - Operate club MQTT brokers.

 ## Code of conduct